ð Recast GeoLift

 The analysis looks like the following:

-You will be able to see Recast’s estimate of the incremental lift and whether or not your results are statistically significant.
-These results can be incorporated into your Recast MMM by providing your Recast team the point estimate and standard error on the CPA/ROI.
-Recast does not require “statistical significance” in order to incorporate the experiment results (insignificant results typically just mean larger confidence intervals).
+You will be able to see Recastâs estimate of the incremental lift and whether or not your results are statistically significant.
+These results can be incorporated into your Recast MMM by providing your Recast team the point estimate and confidence interval on the CPA/ROI.
+Recast does not require âstatistical significanceâ in order to incorporate the experiment results (insignificant results typically just mean larger confidence intervals).
+For more information about how to configure the experiment into the Recast MMM, see Design, Analysis, and Incorporation Strategies for GeoLift Experiments.

 The graphs show the difference in KPI output in the test and control geographies as well as the cumulative output over time in the test and control geographies.
 Using these graphs you can see the impact of your experimental spend change on the test geo compared to the control geo.